 Ascorbyl Palmitate May Intensify Skin Damage due to UV Radiation

 Ascorbyl Palmitate is often found in various skincare products from eye cream to sunblock, however, skincare products that contain ascorbyl palmitate may not be suitable for use during the day.
-A study published in the Journal of Investigative Dermatology revealed that Ascorbyl Palmitate may intensify skin damage due to UV radiation, particularly UVB.
+A study published in the Journal of Investigative Dermatology revealed that ascorbyl palmitate may intensify skin damage due to UV radiation, particularly UVB.
+Further studies may be required to investigate the safety use of this particular vitamin C derivatives.

 “ Excellent serum to use for the night to achieve great complexion, very effective!"
 Jasmine T learn more >>>